 Then, some of us cause even more pain for other people – intentionally or subconsciously because we are unhealed.
 We continue the spiral of pain in the world in this way.
 Thus the saying: “hurt people hurt people.”

 Let down your walls and let God heal you.
+The truth is you can’t love yourself or the people in your life fully if you’re unhealed.
+And, the more you love and understand yourself will help you pick a partner that truly is compatible to you.
 To learn more of how to do this, read the following article: The Good News: Starting Your Best Life Now!

 Many of us stray from getting the healing necessary when we see a “shiny thing” in the distance.